 Can I drop off my I-20 for a travel signature?

-One year for continuing students.
+Digital and wet travel signatures are good for one year for continuing students.
 Keep in mind that when you discontinue your classes your status will be terminated on the system, so your I-20 and travel signature will automatically expire at that time.

 When you discontinue your classes (intentionally getting "I" or "W" or leave of absence) we have to terminate your F-1 status and you will only have 15 days to depart the U.S. You do not have a 60-day grace period after your status is terminated.